oduwsdl/raintale/docs/source/install.rst

 1. Clone this repository.
 2. Change into the directory where it was cloned.
 3. `Create a virtualenv <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`_ to separate Raintale's install from other Python installations.
-4. Type ```pip install .```
+4. Type ``pip install .``

 Installing the Raintale Web User Interface (WUI) in a Python Environment
 ------------------------------------------------------------------------

 To install the Raintale WUI, do the following:
 1. Follow the above instructions for installing Raintale in a Python Environment.
-2. Type ``raintale-gui/install-gui.sh``
+2. Type ``raintale-gui/install-raintale-wui.sh``

 This installation script will install `Wooey <https://github.com/wooey/Wooey>`_ and other dependencies required to run the Raintale WUI.

-Once the installation is complete, to start the Raintale GUI, do the following:
+Once the installation is complete, to start the Raintale WUI, do the following:
-1. Run `raintale-gui/start-gui.sh`.
+1. Run ``raintale-gui/start-gui.sh``
-2. Once the service is started, you can access the Raintale GUI at http://127.0.0.1:8000/.
+2. Once the service is started, you can access the Raintale WUI at http://127.0.0.1:8000/.

 To stop the Raintale WUI, type `raintale-gui/stop-gui.sh`.